Banff Sunshine: History

+In 1985 the resort hosted women's legs of the FIS Alpine Ski World Cup with two downhills, a Super-G and downhill leg of the Alpine Combined.

-In 1991, the resort hosted Downhill and super -G events for the 1991 Winter Deaflympics.
+In 1991 the resort hosted Downhill and super -G events for the 1991 Winter Deaflympics.

 In 2001, the aging gondola that had brought guests up to the mountain since 1980 was replaced with a modern gondola built by Poma, reusing the same line and many of the original towers.
-At the same time, the WaWa T-Bar was removed and a fixed grip quad was built by Poma to replace it.
-In 2003, the Standish double chairlift was upgraded by Leitner Poma to a high speed quad, providing high speed lift service to Mount Standish.
+At the same time, the WaWa T-Bar was removed and a fixed-grip quad was built by Poma to replace it.
+In 2003, the Standish double chairlift was upgraded by Leitner Poma to a high=speed quad, providing high-speed lift service to Mount Standish.

-In 2010, the Strawberry triple chairlift was removed and replaced with a used Doppelmayr CTEC high speed quad.
-The Strawberry Express had originally been built as a temporary lift at Whistler Blackcomb in 2009 for the 2010 Winter Olympics to transport spectators from the Creekside base area to the finish line on the downhill course.
-In 2015, the last remaining double chairlift on the mountain, Tee Pee Town, was removed and replaced by Doppelmayr with a bubble high speed quad containing heated seats.
+In 2010, the Strawberry triple chairlift was removed and replaced with a slightly used Doppelmayr CTEC high-speed quad.
+The Strawberry Express had originally been built with VANOC as a temporary lift at Whistler Blackcomb in 2009 for the 2010 Winter Olympics to transport spectators from the Creekside base area to the finish line on the downhill course.
+In 2015, the last remaining double chairlift on the mountain, Tee Pee Town, was removed and replaced by Doppelmayr with a bubble high-speed quad containing heated seats.

-Banff Sunshine now hosts some 500,000 skiers and snowboarders annually over a ski season that stretches from early November to late May.
+Banff Sunshine now hosts well over 500,000 skiers and snowboarders annually over a ski season that stretches from early November to late May.